MIT-SPARK/Fast-ShapeAndPose/README.md

 - Julia environment

 ## Reproducing Results
+All methods: recommending one method at a time to prevent from going crazy.

+- Synthetic:
 - CAST: give link to keypoints (detector not provided)
 - NOCS: give link to keypoints, YOLO detector pt files (yolov8 github)
 - ApolloScape: all from GSNet